thanhlam110704/eventorize-api/README.md

 - **RESTful API Design**: Follows RESTful principles, making it easy to integrate with various frontend applications and third-party services.
 - **Comprehensive Documentation**: Auto-generated API documentation with FastAPI's integrated Swagger and ReDoc, providing developers with detailed information on how to interact with the API.
 - **Scalable and Extensible**: Built with scalability in mind, using asynchronous programming to handle high traffic and offering easy extension for future features.
+- **Automated Deployment with Render**: The API is deployed using Render, ensuring a stable, scalable, and easily maintainable hosting environment with automatic deployments on code updates.
+- **CI/CD Integration**: Implements Continuous Integration and Continuous Deployment (CI/CD) to automate testing, building, and deployment processes.
+This ensures that every change is tested before deployment, reducing bugs and improving reliability.

 ## Getting Started